 - Production rollout is typically stressful.

-Any addition moving parts to the indexing pipeline system adds frictions — any mismatch between the logic and the storage schema could result in silent failures or subtle bugs.
+Any additional moving parts to the indexing pipeline system add friction: any mismatch between the logic and the storage schema could result in silent failures or subtle bugs.

-- In some cases it’s not silent failures.
-The failure should be obvious, e.g. if users forgot to create a table or collection, it’ll just error out when writing to the target.
+- In some cases, it’s not silent failures.
+The failure should be obvious, e.g. if users forget to create a table or collection, it’ll just error out when writing to the target.
 In this case, the way to figure out the exact schema/configuration for the target is still subtle though.

 - Some other scenarios can lead to non-obvious issues, i.e. out of sync between storage for internal states and the target. e.g. users may drop the flow and recreate, but not do so for the target; or drop and recreate the target, but not do so for the internal storage.
-Then they’re out of sync and will be hard-to-debug issues.
-The gist is, a pipeline usually needs multiple backends and it can be error prone to keep them in sync manually.
+Then they’re out of sync and there will be hard-to-debug issues.
+The gist is, a pipeline usually needs multiple backends, and it can be error-prone to keep them in sync manually.

 In real-world data systems, new fields often need indexing, old ones get deprecated, and transformations evolve.
 If a type changes, the schema must adapt.
 These shifts magnify the complexity and underscore the need for more resilient, adaptable infrastructure.

 Following the dataflow programming model, every step is derived data all the way to the end.
-Indexing infrastructure requires data consistency between indexing pipeline and target stores, and the less loose ends, the easier and more robust it will be.
+Indexing infrastructure requires data consistency between the indexing pipeline and target stores, and the fewer loose ends, the easier and more robust it will be.

-When we started CocoIndex, our vision was to allow developers to define data transformation and indexing logic declaratively — and CocoIndex do the rest.
+When we started CocoIndex, our vision was to allow developers to define data transformation and indexing logic declaratively, and CocoIndex does the rest.
 One big step toward this is automatic schema setup.